who we are

 • 2000 - present: Co-director multi story theatre company

-Writing, creating and performing The Firebird, East o'the Sun West o'the Moon, The Golden Key, The Magician's Daughter, Baby Iron Teeth, Tattercoats, Dragon Fish, Poor Jack, Clever-Clogs & the Cunning Princess, Twelve Wild Ducks, Beauty & the Beast, The Adventures of Perseus, The Labyrinth, Little Brother and Little Sister, Burd Ellen and Jason & the Golden Fleece, The Vikings and Pandora for young audiences and Medea, Earthly Delights, Cassandra, Dancing with Angels, Surviving Bluebeard, Beast!, Backward Glance, Sealskin, Every Mother's Son, The House Jack Built, Almost Heaven, Digging the Dirt and Pericles - All At Sea for adult audiences in the UK, the USA, Canada, South America, Norway, Portugal, Czech Republic, Finland and The Ukraine.
+Writing, creating and performing The Firebird, East o'the Sun West o'the Moon, The Golden Key, The Magician's Daughter, Baby Iron Teeth, Tattercoats, Dragon Fish, Poor Jack, Clever-Clogs & the Cunning Princess, Twelve Wild Ducks, Beauty & the Beast, The Adventures of Perseus, The Labyrinth, Little Brother and Little Sister, Burd Ellen, Jason & the Golden Fleece, The Vikings and Pandora for young audiences and Medea, Earthly Delights, Cassandra, Dancing with Angels, Surviving Bluebeard, Beast!, Backward Glance, Sealskin, Every Mother's Son, The House Jack Built, Almost Heaven, Digging the Dirt, Pericles - All At Sea and Last Dance Saloon for adult audiences in the UK, the USA, Canada, South America, Norway, Portugal, Czech Republic, Finland and Ukraine.
 Theatre skills workshops for students.
 Inset training.

 • 1989-2000: Artistic Director Orchard Theatre Company